 To legally fish in Minnesota, all residents of Minnesota, age 16 through 89, must have a current Minnesota fishing license unless an exemption applies (see below "Who doesn't need a fishing license?").
-You must carry your license when fishing or traveling from an area where you were fishing.
-All nonresidents need a license except those younger than 16 do not need a license if a parent or quardian is licensed.
-More details can be found on page 20.
+A self-printed or electronic license is sufficient proof of licensing.
+All nonresidents need a license except those younger than 16 do not need a license if a parent or guardian is licensed.
+More details can be found on page 27.

-Did you buy a 3-year license in 2020?
+Did you buy a 3-year license in 2022?

-Three-year angling licenses bought in 2020 are due for renewal.
+Three-year angling licenses bought in 2022 are due for renewal.